-Studying archaeology at Leiden University is all about studying societies and cultures from the past and trying to reconstruct and bring them back to life.
+Studying archaeology at Leiden University is all about studying societies and cultures from the past, trying to reconstruct them and bring them back to life.
 You’ll be applying your interest in the past to make a meaningful contribution to resolving present-day societal issues, such as migration, globalisation and climate change.